-The Public Relations Office is responsible for the development and implementation of comprehensive, proactive public and media relations information and outreach regarding traffic safety, crime prevention and criminal investigations.

-The civilian PRO staff works closely with the field Public Information Officer (PIO) sergeants, also providing assistance to local sheriffs and police departments with major incidents, as well as the offices of the Governor and the Secretary of Public Safety and Homeland Security.
+The Public Relations Office (PRO) is responsible for the development and implementation of comprehensive, proactive public and media relations information and outreach regarding traffic safety, crime prevention and criminal investigations.
+The civilian PRO staff works closely with the field Public Information Officer (PIO) sergeants, as well as provides assistance to local sheriffs and police departments with major incidents, as well as the offices of the Governor and the Secretary of Public Safety and Homeland Security.
+The PRO also supports the Department through social media, event planning, speechwriting, and internal and external strategic communications.